Jack Carkeek

-Jack Carkeek, (January 22, 1861 – March 12, 1924) was an American Cornish champion wrestler, from Rockland, Michigan.
-His parents were from Cornwall.
+Jack Carkeek, (January 22, 1861 – March 12, 1924) was an American wrestler from Rockland, Michigan.
+He was a champion in Cornish wrestling and Lancashire catch-as-catch-can wrestling.
 He died March 12, 1924, in Havana, Cuba.

+He was the son of Tom Carkeek and his mother was first cousin to the actor Sir Henry Irving.
+Tom was born in Plain-an-Gwarry, Redruth in Cornwall was said to weigh 17 stone, was a champion of Cornish wrestling in the 1860s and was the world Cornish wrestling champion in 1875.
+It was said that he won 528 consecutive Cornish wrestling matches without defeat and won 88 prizes.

-He made his first appearance at Michigamme, Michigan, on July 5, 1877, at age 16.
+Jack made his first appearance at Michigamme, Michigan, on July 5, 1877, at age 16.
 There, he won the fourth prize in a tournament of 64 entries.
-Jack Carkeek and John Pearce (the Cornish champion from Cornwall for five years) met for the World Championship of Cornish Wrestling in Redruth, Cornwall.
+In 1887, Jack Carkeek and John Pearce (the Cornish champion from Cornwall for five years) met for the World Championship of Cornish wrestling in Redruth, Cornwall.